stevemorrisbi/ABSplitTesting/README.md

 The visualisations tell us that the general trend is a 20% increase in listing impressions from a green background to a red background.

 One of the limitations of the data is that the assumption has to be made that: listing impressions correlate with the likelyhood of a potential sale.
-To provide more definite insights into background colour influence on actual sales, sales data (which was not available) would have to be analysed rather assumptions made with active listings.
+To provide more definite insights into background colour influence on actual sales, sales data (which was not available) would have to be analysed, rather than assumptions made with active listings.

 ### Ideas for future A/B split test to be carried out:
 * Does title casing affect listing impressions?
 SnakeCasing vs ALL CAPS.